course-details-portlet

 Course content

-In order to be able to contribute to business development in an organization or company, it is important that you have knowledge and understanding within the market and business models.
-In order to extract the full effect of a company's introduction and investment in digital collaboration, one will have great advantage of knowledge of market management and the elements of a business model.
-This course will make the student better able to see the various elements that must be in place for the company to succeed in the market.
-The course will enable the student to take leadership and contribute to those different aspects of the market become an important part of the company's competitive strategy.
-The student shall also, after completing the course, be able to take part in the development of new business models.
+In order to contribute to business development in an organization or company, it is absolutely essential that you have knowledge and understanding of the market and business models.
+In order to extract the full effect of a company's introduction and investment in digitization and digital transformation, one will greatly benefit from knowledge of business models and the elements that make up a business model.
+This subject will make the student better able to see the various elements that must be in place for the company to succeed in developing new and innovative business models.
+Through the subject, the student will learn the Business Model Canvas, different patterns for business models, design techniques for developing business models, as well as strategies for developing new and innovative business models.
+After completing the course, the student should also be able to take part in the development of new business models.

 Learning outcome